X

 Pulkit Patni

-No sir, thermal coal as a percentage of overall cargo, it’s on slide number 41 is 22% coming down from 30%.
+No, sir.
+Thermal coal as a percentage of overall targets on Slide Number 41 is 22% coming down from 30%.
 That’s what I meant.

 Pulkit Patni

-Okay, so around the same 20 to 20 percentage.
+Okay.
+So around the same 20 percentage.
 Thank you.
-This is very useful.
+That’s very useful.

 Thank you.
 Next question is from Ankita Shah from Elara Capital.
 Please go ahead.